alisaifee/limits/doc/source/custom-storage.rst

     #.
 Providing implementations for the abstractmethods of :class:`limits.storage.Storage`
     #.
 If the storage can support the :ref:`moving-window` strategy - additionally implementing
        the `acquire_entry` instance method.
     #.
-Providing a naming *scheme* that can be used to lookup the custom storage in the storage registry.
+Providing naming *schemes* that can be used to lookup the custom storage in the storage registry.
        (Refer to :ref:`storage-scheme` for more details)

 Example